Fahim9083/COIT20246-Journal-Fahim-Hasan/week04.md

 ## Task 4(b) - Network Diagram

-The network diagram shows the devices involved in the ping communication.
+The network diagram represents the two devices involved in the ping communication.

-The diagram includes the known IP addresses and MAC addresses of the devices involved in the communication.
+The packet capture identifies the following IP and MAC addresses:

+- **Device 1**
+  - IP Address: `192.168.56.1`
+  - MAC Address: `0A:00:27:00:00:0C`

+- **Device 2**
+  - IP Address: `192.168.56.2`
+  - MAC Address: `08:00:27:51:DA:12`

+The communication between the devices includes ARP address resolution followed by ICMP Echo Request and Echo Reply messages.

 ### Network Diagram